Jaywinebrenner/desktop-vue-fruit-finder/README.md

  2. Navigate to the directory (folder) that contains your browser's downloads via your terminal or Command Line interface.
  3. Double-click on **fruit-tree-finder** directory (folder).
  4. Open the directory contents by extracting/unzipping the documents from the folder.
- 5. Type // npm i // followed by // npm run start //.
+ 5. CC into the directory via the command line and Type // npm i // followed by // npm run serve //.
 This will initialize the Fruit Tree Finder and spin up the server.
-You can use the app via your phone using Expo Client or an iOS / Android.
+ 6. Dev Notes: npm run build // firebase deploy

 - - -